trussworks/Engineering-Playbook/practices/appeng/adrs/0005-postgresql-as-relational-store.md

 - ability to transfer knowledge across projects
 - reduced ramp-up time when switching projects
-- reuse of infrasec practices
+- support by cloud providers, allowing reuse of infrasec practices
 - norming on a common SQL/DDL dialect

+Historically, most Truss projects deploy a database on AWS.
+Note that AWS provides two PostgreSQL options:
+RDS PostgreSQL and Aurora PostgreSQL.
+The typical Truss project will likely use RDS PostgreSQL since Aurora targets very large or high-availability sites.
+That said, evaluate the features and pricing for each against your project's needs.

 ## When to Not Implement This Decision